 Getting paid to write: that’s really living the dream!
 And there’s more ways than you might think to actually earn a full-time living as a writer.

-We’ve identified the top 39 jobs for writers!
+We’ve identified the top 39 jobs and paid freelance opportunities for writers!

 When we think of writing careers, most of us think of “novelist” or “journalist,” although these days, “copywriter” may come in a close third.
 And it’s true—these are all great career options for someone with writing talent.

 But they’re not the only options available.
 There are many, many career paths for someone with solid writing skills.
 Which job is right for you will depend completely on your personal preferences and talents.

 - Do you love to talk to people?

 - Do you prefer writing fiction or nonfiction?

 - Do you prefer writing short-form articles, short stories, towering novels, or in-depth nonfiction works?

 Your answers to all these questions will help shape which writing career is best for you.